yezero/sandstorm/docs/developing/web-publishing.md

 requires the server to be active.

-As of this writing, there is no way to publish dynamic web sites to a custom domain via Sandstorm.
+As of this writing, there is no way to publish dynamic web sites to a custom domain via Thurly.
 In the future, this will become possible via the use of APIs.
 Once an application can export a public API, then it will be possible for "static" javascript published on a domain to make calls to that API.
 Such calls will, of course, require spinning